AmokSolderer/APC/DOC/LEDexpBoard.md

 ### LEDchangeColor(byte LED)

 The color of the specified LED changes to the LEDsetColor.
 If the LED is already lit, it'll change the color immediately.
-If mode 1 is selected then this command is the only way to change the color of an LED.
+If Color Mode 1 or 5 is selected then this command is the only way to change the color of an LED.

 However, this method is not suited to change the color of several LEDs at once.
 Use LED color modes for this purpose.